Sangmoo/Apollo-2020/README.md

 # Apollo 2020

-Mivie app bulit with React, Apollo and GraphQL
+Movie app built with React, Apollo and GraphQL

-Apollo is the best way to learn GraphQL